Gautier30/iot-ReyVai/Pair_Folder/Labs/Week_2/Readme.md

 ### Toggle Led With Button

 Combining the wiring of the two previous steps, we managed to get the LED to be lit by button presses, relying on digitalRead() and digitalWrite() functions.
 A key element here is the pull down resistor between the button's output and the ground.
 Without this resistor the MCU registers a High state on the pin and the LED lights up although the button is technically not pressed.

+OBS: We must remember to wire the button with a pulldown resistor to work properly.

 ![alt text](../../Pictures/Week_2/button.gif)